ElijaRock/git-guide/README.md

 The star next to `new-feature` branch shows that I am currently working on it.

-Open a file on your computer, correct mistakes, add features, or make a new file.
-If you are using a file ending in `.md` and not sure how the syntax works, look up: "markdown syntax" (this is a markdown file, hence the .md file extension).
+Open or create a new file on your computer, then type anything you like.
+If you are using a file ending in `.md`, such as the one you are currently reading, and not sure how the syntax works, look up: "markdown syntax" (this is a markdown file, hence the .md file extension).

 If you want to see the changes you have made thus far you may type: `git diff` and it will highlight the differences between the original code and modified version.
+You could also enter `git status` as a all-in-one command if you ever forget which one to run specifically.
+It will always give you a general overview of the changes and structure.

 There is one more configuration step before you can commit (you only have to do this once).
 Make sure your current working directory is inside of the git repo.
 Then, enter these commands: